fact-claims/fact.claims/www.fact.claims/content/howto/fact.claims.md

+---
+layout: page
+---

-## Publish fact.claims on your website:
+# Publish fact.claims on your website:

 A claimed website contains a set of facts that identify the site, it's resources, concepts, licensing and other statements as required.